Live-Hack-CVE/.github/profile/README.md

 This organisation is created by this crazy person: [Sn0wAlice](https://github.com/Sn0wAlice) ❤️

 You wanna talk ?
-Go [here](https://github.com/orgs/Live-Hack-CVE/discussions/categories/ideas)
+Go [here](https://github.com/orgs/Live-Hack-CVE/discussions/categories/ideas).
+All the changelogs can be found [here](https://github.com/Live-Hack-CVE/Changelog).
+All my personnal information can be found [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 <details>
 <summary>Do not click on this menu</summary>